Rachel worked as a farm manager for three years in Pennsylvania and now has her own farmstead in Minnesota.

-How Much Hay Do My Animals Need for Winter?
+How Much Hay Do I Need for My Cows, Goats, Sheep...?

-This is a question asked all over the internet in discussion boards and forums, at your local feed stores, and farmer-to-farmer.
+This is a question asked all over the internet on discussion boards and forums, at your local feed stores, and farmer-to-farmer.
 People don't often give a simple answer to this simple question, and much ado is made about this mysterious topic.
-To answer this query, you need to know how many days you'll need to be feeding hay for, about how much your animals weigh, and then calculate their feed needs based on their body weight!
+To answer this query, you need to know how many days you'll need to be feeding hay, how much your animals weigh, and then calculate their feed needs based on their body weight!

 Whether you're a small farmer, a homesteader, a horse-keeper, or just have some hay-eaters for pets, you'll find some useful information in this article to help you decide how much hay to buy (or bale!) for your critters.

-How to Estimate the Weight of Animals Without the Use of a Scale
+How to Estimate the Weight of Animals Without Using a Scale

 If you can't weigh your animals on like, a bathroom scale, you can still make an educated guess at their weight.
 That way, you aren't over or underestimating feed needs too extremely.